-The Common Good is a fund of money and assets which the Council has a statutory obligation (under Section 15(4) of the Local Government etc (Scotland) Act 1994) to administer "having regard to the interests of the inhabitants of the area to which the Common Good formerly related" (i.e. the former burghs of Paisley, Renfrew and Johnstone).
-Although the Common Good is administered separately from mainstream local authority funding, it is owned outright by the Council (s222 of the Local Government (Scotland) Act 1973) and does not have an identity separate from the Council, nor a constitutional form distinct from the Council.
+Each Common Good Fund is a fund of money and assets for which the Council has a statutory obligation (under Section 15(4) of the Local Government etc (Scotland) Act 1994) to administer 'having regard to the interests of the inhabitants of the area to which the Common Good formerly related' (i.e. the former burghs of Paisley, Renfrew and Johnstone).

+Although the Common Good Funds are administered separately from mainstream local authority funding, they are owned outright by the Council (s222 of the Local Government (Scotland) Act 1973) and do not have an identity separate from the Council, nor a constitutional form distinct from the Council.

-The charity test, set out in Section 7 of the Charities and Trustee Investment (Scotland) Act 2005 provides that "a body meets the charity test if -
+The charity test, set out in Section 7 of the Charities and Trustee Investment (Scotland) Act 2005 provides that "a body meets the charity test if:

-- (a) its purposes consist of only one or more charitable purposes, and - (b) it provides .....public benefit in Scotland or elsewhere."
+- (a) its purposes consist of only one or more charitable purposes, and - (b) it provides...public benefit in Scotland or elsewhere."

-The Common Good Funds are not "bodies" separate from the Council, and the Council's purposes consist of much more than the charitable purposes listed in the Act.
+The Common Good Funds are not bodies separate from the Council, and the Council's purposes consist of much more than the charitable purposes listed in the Act.